LuisLechugaRuiz/Turtlebot-Project/README.md

 ## Distribution

 ### Hardware
 The robot is a Kobuki based on a turtlebot2.
-The main difference with the standar turtlebots is the use of a LiDAR (in our case the RPLidar 360º).
-RPLiDAR URDF -> (https://github.com/LuisLechugaRuiz/Turtlebot-Project/blob/master/src/turtlebot_2dnav/sensors/rplidar.urdf.xacro)
+The main difference with the standar turtlebots is the use of a LiDAR (in our case the RPLidar 360º https://github.com/LuisLechugaRuiz/Turtlebot-Project/blob/master/src/turtlebot_2dnav/sensors/rplidar.urdf.xacro)

 ### Mapping